 Let’s take a deeper look.
 A “unicorn,” or venture capitalist tech app with a net worth of at least $1 billion, is prime for the taking in the education technology world.
 The College Board’s “Access to Opportunity” is one such contender.
 According to their website, the Access to Opportunity initiative intends to provide “current college students or recent college grads from top schools” as counselors to undergraduate applicants who may not have access to a college counselor at their school.
 The Coalition also plans to provide “virtual” guidance from a fleet of undergraduates from their affiliate schools.

-This is all wonderful on paper, but it doesn’t change the fact that students from affluent private high schools have practically unfettered access to a highly qualified college counselor to help with traversing the sea of a college portfolio aggregating from the ninth grade, while an applicant from a public school with no counselor due to budget cuts can choose from a wealth of … college undergraduates with no training.
+This is all wonderful on paper, but it doesn’t change the fact that students from affluent private high schools have practically unfettered access to a highly qualified college counselor to help with traversing the sea of a college portfolio aggregating from the ninth grade, while an applicant from a public school with no counselor due to budget cuts can choose from a wealth of…college undergraduates with no training.

 I don’t want to cast any aspersions at what may very well be the best of intentions and a platform offering meaningful assistance, but this smells like unicorn grooming to me.
 Nor am I convinced that an untrained undergraduate on a tech app will be the answer to lowering the bridge to college access, though I suppose it is better than nothing.
-But if the intent is really to open accessibility to higher education, then why is the funding for these initiatives not dumped into financing the league of college counselors whose jobs were cut (the committed professionals who actually went to college specifically to work in education and guidance?).
+But if the intent is really to open access to higher education, then why is the funding for these initiatives not dumped into financing the league of college counselors whose jobs were cut (the committed professionals who actually went to college specifically to work in education and guidance?).

 I can’t help but wonder if it really is best for the underrepresented or best for the venture capitalists supporting these ed tech initiatives.
 I sincerely hope it is for the former, but only time will tell.

-Let’s hope that the right solutions from the right professionals with the right intentions make their ways onto smart phones for the sake of students like Raul whose lifeline to a better future is, in these days of ed tech, as near as their own pockets.
+Let’s hope that the right solutions from the right professionals with the right intentions make their ways onto smartphones for the sake of students like Raul whose lifeline to a better future is, in these days of ed tech, as near as their own pockets.